 Importance of Salary Transparency

 Next up, let’s tackle salary transparency.
 It’s a game-changer in making your job ads more appealing and effective.
+One of the biggest reasons why job adverts get no applications is failing to show salary or pay range.

 How Lack of Clarity Deters Candidates